Get insider access

 ExtremeHeatmapChartPhoto

 The CAD at 60Hz is good.
-Unlike at higher refresh rates, the 'Off' Over Drive setting produces the best motion as it has less inverse ghosting than 'Normal' and 'Extreme'.
-This means you may need to change the setting if you change games and start to play at a lower frame rate.
+Unlike at higher refresh rates, the 'Off' Over Drive setting produces the best motion as it has less inverse ghosting than 'Normal' and 'Extreme.'
+This means you may need to change the setting if you change games to a lower frame rate.

 Motion